mjrichards91/knowledge-base/Mobile/Testing/Appium.md

 iOS uses the [XCUITest Driver](https://appium.io/docs/en/drivers/ios-xcuitest/index.html).
 Simply installing it allows for running tests on the iOS Simulator.

-To run tests on a physical iOS device follow the [XCUITest Guide](https://appium.io/docs/en/drivers/ios-xcuitest-real-devices/).
+To run tests on a physical iOS device follow the [XCUITest Device Guide](https://appium.io/docs/en/drivers/ios-xcuitest-real-devices/).
 It states that you must have a provisioning profile installed that includes the device to be tested on.
 Once the profile is installed, you can test an `.ipa` file on a physical device using the following capabilities as stated in the above guides:

 * `xcodeOrgId` - the unique team id that can be found at developer.apple.com/account in the "Membership" section
 * `xcodeSigningId` - most likely "iPhone Developer"